Making biodiversity matter. Knowledge and know-how for the post-2020 global biodiversity framework.

 Participation in the Conference will be by invitation only.
 Two representatives from each country may attend the Conference.
 It is assumed that one of the two representatives will subsequently be involved in the negotiation process under the Convention on Biological Diversity, and the other will be from a different sector where biodiversity is a critical component.
 Invitations are also sent to relevant UN bodies and international and non-governmental organizations, as well as to other major groups.

-The deadline for registration is 31 March 2019.
+The deadline for registration has been extended to 30 April 2019.

 The conference will be interactive in form, with all participants expected to contribute actively to sessions.
 Opportunities are being explored for online access to conference sessions and presentations.

-The conference will be held in Trondheim from Tuesday 2 July to Friday 5 July 2019, and the conference will be held at the Scandic Lerkendal Hotel.
+The conference will be held in Trondheim from Tuesday 2 July to Friday 5 July 2019, at the Scandic Lerkendal Hotel.